Academic Leadership Program Fellows

 Professional Track Faculty Excellence

 The PTK Excellence Awards were established by the Provost to recognize professional track faculty members for consistently excellent contributions in core academic areas: teaching, research, and service.
 The award includes a $1,000 stipend and recognition from the Provost.
-The nomination window for each academic year is January 15-February 15, with nomination materials due by February 28.
+The nomination window for each academic year is September 10-October 15, with nomination materials due by November 15.
 Contact Faculty Affairs at 301-405-6803 for more information.

 The Regents Professorship